 As you get to know your mixing desk and how to take advantage of its features, you should also play around with the different equalizers that come with it.
 Use and mix it to get the right match for your voice.
 Learning and understanding how these EQ settings can affect your voice are very important, especially if you will do a live performance.

 A power amplifier can make your sound stronger and more powerful.
 It amplifies the noise before it reaches your speakers.
 You can use an amplifier alone or with speakers.
 There are mixing desks with built-in amplifiers or speakers with built-in amps.
 Smaller venues often use speakers with built-in amps, while bigger concert venues use standalone amplifiers for added power.

 7) In-Ear Monitors

 During gigs, people get noisy and rowdy, and you might find it hard to hear yourself.
-One common solution is the use of floor monitors, while others prefer an in-ear monitor.
+One common solution is the use of floor monitors, while others prefer an IEM machine.

 When performing, you need to be able to hear everything.
 You cannot perform blindly and just hope that you are doing the best thing.
 Floor monitors at the edge of the stage are okay, but you might find it distracting because it is another equipment in front of you.
 This is the advantage of in-ear monitoring.

 If you love moving around while performing, an in-ear monitor can help you stay in line.
 If you use the in-ear monitor, you no longer have to worry about extra equipment on your stage such as floor monitors, there is less equipment on the stage, and it frees some space.
 However, the downside of using an in-ear monitor is the risk of interference and feedback, especially if you are using a wireless mic.